nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Add documentation stating that the cursor position and anchor spans are allowed to be the exact same element, and in fact we *want* that to be the case iff there is no selection, which is iff there is no visual difference between the position and anchor spots.
     * Create a `LurchEditor` method for counting the number of cursor positions in any given node.
 The default value of the parameter will be the editor's root element.
 This includes